sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 9. Select the code editor.
 10. Paste the HTML you copied from the downloaded file into the code editor and then click **Preview**.

-*To migrate HTML from a Marketing Campaigns template into a pre-existing email:*
+*To migrate HTML from a Marketing Campaigns template or email into a pre-existing email:*

 1. Navigate to [Marketing Campaigns](https://sendgrid.com/marketing_campaigns/ui/campaigns) and locate the campaign you wish to migrate.
 1. Hover over the action menu until the icons appear and select the **Export HTML** icon.